f-hafner/f-hafner.github.io/content/blog/ml-privacy-eval-1.md

 ## The limits of this example

-But, what happens if the tax office knows the individual responses to the survey?
-Would then privacy not be severely compromised?
+Above, we made the simplifying assumption that a database consists only of one row and one column.
+In real life, databases have multiple rows and columns.
+That’s why it is common to define neighboring databases by taking two databases that vary exactly by one row, but are otherwise identical.

+But working with this more general definition, applying randomized response to the sensitive attribute `x_i` is not enough anymore to guarantee the privacy of each person in the survey.
+For instance, if for each person, the researcher published the randomized response `y_i` along with some of their true identifying information---for instance their address and age---, it would be possible for the tax office to prosecute people with `y_i=1`, since they are more likely to have `x_i=1`.

+Instead, the researcher needs to collect the real answers of all participants, decide which statistic to use for publishing the results, and apply a respective algorithm that satisfies differential privacy.
+But this then also requires that the survey participants trust the researcher that they will not use the sensitive data against them.

-Yes.
-The preceding example is a simplified version of the model of computation behind differential privacy, which makes two important assumptions.
-The first assumption is that there is a trusted curator of the data---in our case the researcher that holds the individual survey responses are trusted to not leak the individual responses to the tax office.
-The second assumption is that only results to queries are released---in our case, “the fraction of people that have undeclared income”.
+### Differential privacy’s model of computation

+These questions bring us to two important assumptions behind differential privacy.
+The first assumption is that there is a **trusted curator** of the data---in our case the researcher that holds the individual survey responses are trusted to not leak the individual responses to the tax office.

-In addition, we have assumed that the tax office cannot query the data multiple times.
-If that was the case, they could potentially identify some of the survey participants, prosecute them, and penalize them.
-And thus this participant’s utility would be very different when they are in the database and when they are not---even if each query individually satisfies differential privacy.
+The second assumption is that only results to queries are released---in our case, a relevant statistic of the survey such as “the fraction of people that have undeclared income”.

+Another important aspect of differential privacy is that multiple queries of the same data weaken privacy, even if each query itself satisfies differential privacy.
+For instance, suppose the researcher allowed the tax office to get multiple differentially private queries of the original data.
+Then, the tax office could gradually refine their queries and potentially identify a certain person that does not pay their taxes.

-This problem is known as composition, and differential privacy provides mathematical tools to study how privacy degrades with composition.
-It is an important concept, and we will touch on this concept again in a later post.
+This problem is known as **composition**, and differential privacy provides mathematical tools to study how exactly privacy degrades with composition.
+We will touch on it again in the context of differentially private machine learning.

 ## Conclusion